Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Effectiveness of various MscaleDNN settings

-In this subsection, we examine the effectiveness of the following different network structures with the activation function of $\phi(x)$: \begin{enumerate} \item fully-connected DNN with size \textbf{1-900-900-900-1} (\textbf{normal}). \item MscaleDNN-1 with size \textbf{1-900-900-900-1} and scale coefficients of $\{1,2,4,8,16,32\}$ (\textbf{MscaleDNN-1(32)}). \item MscaleDNN-2 with six subnetworks with size \textbf{1-150-150-150-1} and scale coefficients of $\{1,2,4,8,16,32\}$. (\textbf{MscaleDNN-2(32)}). \end{enumerate} As shown in Fig. \ref{e2-1} and \ref{e2-2}, both MscaleDNN structures are better than normal structures in both problems.
+As shown in Fig. \ref{e2-1} and \ref{e2-2}, both MscaleDNN structures are better than normal structures in both problems.
 Two different MscaleDNN structures have similar performance in both test problems.
-As MscaleDNN-2 performs better than MscaleDNN-1 and also has much less connections compared with MscaleDNN-1, in the following we use MscaleDNN-2 for further numerical experiments.
+As MscaleDNN-2 performs better than MscaleDNN-1 and also has much less connections compared with MscaleDNN-1 and a dynamic adaptive strategy of adding and removing scales can also be implemented, in the following we will use MscaleDNN-2 for further numerical experiments.